zifeng175mo/dynamo/examples/python_rs/llm/vllm/README.md

 ## Building the Environment

-The example is designed to run in a containerized environment using Triton Distributed, vLLM, and associated dependencies.
+The example is designed to run in a containerized environment using Dynamo, vLLM, and associated dependencies.
 To build the container:

 ```bash
 # Build image